enso-org/enso/docs/semantics/managed-resources.md

 immediately.

-The finalization of a resource can be aborted using `Managed_Resource.unsafe_take resource`.
+The finalization of a resource can be aborted using `Managed_Resource.take resource`.
 This call will abort any automatic finalization actions and return the original underlying object.
-The return value is no longer managed by the runtime and must either be finalized manually or wrapped in a new managed resource using a call to `Managed_Resource.register`
+The return value is no longer managed by the runtime and must either be finalized manually or wrapped in a new managed resource using a call to `Managed_Resource.register`.

 ## Semantics and Guarantees